marios-zindilis/website-sources/posts/mount-ntfs-disk-in-ubuntu/index.md

 ---
 title: Mount an NTFS disk in Ubuntu
 first-published: 2020-12-17
+description: My fstab entry for permanently mounting an NTFS drive on Ubuntu
 ---

 On a system that dual boots Windows and Ubuntu, I use this line in `/etc/fstab` to have the NTFS Windows disk mounted